 - Wine Tour Destinations

-Elected Best European Destination in 2015, Bordeaux is a vibrant, dynamic and cosmopolitan city.
-Its cultural heritage is impressive, and the 18th Century architecture of its buildings is absolutely stunning.
-The city is actually a classified “City of Art and History”.
+Bordeaux is a vibrant, dynamic, and cosmopolitan city.
+Its cultural heritage is impressive, with stunning 18th century architecture throughout the city, earning Bordeaux its classification of “City of Art and History”.

-The rich history of Bordeaux is divided between France and England.
-Eleanor of Aquitaine, who had recently divorced the King of France, married Henry Plantagenet (King Henry II of England) in 1154 and thus, the Aquitaine region (including Bordeaux) became part of England, and remained that way for three centuries.
-At this time, the wine industry, trading mostly with England, played an important role in the development of the city.
-Thanks to the city’s close links with England, it became an increasingly wealthy area and benefitted from a huge amount of privileges, which afforded its incredibly rapid development.
+The rich history of the Bordeaux region is divided between France and England.
+Eleanor of Aquitaine, who at the time had recently divorced the King of France, married Henry Plantagenet (King Henry II of England) in 1154.
+Following their marriage, the Aquitaine region, including Bordeaux, became part of the English Crown and remained under English rule for the next three centuries.

 Absolutely brilliant, nothing went wrong, the whole trip was smooth and effortless for me as the coordinator at our side.
 We all had such a fantastic holiday because there was no stress or nasty surprises!